Not a Colloid When…

 This is like claiming a beverage is orange juice when it only contains 10% real orange juice and 90% something else.
 In the case of orange juice, the USDA would put an immediate stop to such a deceptive practice probably with the urging of Orange Growers Association who would take a dim view of such a blatantly deceptive practice.

-In order to determine what percentage of the total silver in a product is contained in ions vs. particles requires some sophisticated laboratory equipment which most companies that produce colloidal silver products do not have available.
+In order to determine what percentage of the total silver in a product is contained in ions vs. particles requires some sophisticated laboratory equipment which most companies that produce nanoparticle silver products do not have available.
 In fact, it is rarely the case that the producers even know what their product consists of or if they do, they do not convey the information on the product label.

 How to identify a mislabeled product

 Ionic silver solutions are easy to spot when you know what to look for.
 Even when the label says Nanoparticle Silver, a knowledgeable observer can learn to separate fact from fiction.
 Here are some tips to help you spot masquerading products.

 - Liquid is clear and colorless just like water – only dissolved (ionic) silver looks like water.
 This is the single most prominent visible indication that the contents are ionic.

 - Bottle is amber colored or cobalt blue – generally indicates photosensitivity, a property of some ionic solutions.
 The colored bottle is used to prevent visible light from causing deterioration of photosensitive ionic solutions.

 - Bottle must be glass – many ionic solutions will not survive in anything but glass.
 If the producer warns that only glass should be used to contain their product you can be sure it is ionic.